-We have had a dominant market share since our formation in 1985.
+We have had a dominant market share in Lawyers’ Professional Liability insurance in Missouri since our formation in 1985.
 Our rates are based on actuarial experience and not market opportunity and because of this, our products and services are for the benefit of our legal communities.

 We have a lasting commitment to supporting our legal communities through sponsorships, membership and active involvement in leadership committees.
 Our years of experience have led us to be the only legal malpractice carrier endorsed by The Missouri Bar and the Tennessee Bar Association.
 We utilize experienced local defense counsel to defend your claim.
 All of our claim counsel are attorneys, and most of our Board of Directors are experienced attorneys.
 We help lawyers build a better practice because we directly understand the needs of your practice.